open5e/open5e/source/classes/cleric.rst

 Spellcasting Focus
 ^^^^^^^^^^^^^^^^^^

-You can use a holy symbol (see :ref:`srd:equipment`) as a spellcasting focus for your cleric spells.
+You can use a holy symbol (see :ref:`srd:adventuring-gear`) as a spellcasting focus for your cleric spells.

 Divine Domain